 USDA's Agricultural Marketing Service defines specialty crops as "fruits, vegetables, tree nuts, dried fruits and horticulture and nursery crops (including floriculture)."
-There are more than 3,200 producers devoting more than 90,000 acres of Illinois farmland to specialty crops production, creating nearly \$500 million in annual sales for Illinois farmers.
-Nationally, Illinois ranks first for its pumpkin and horseradish production and in the top 10 for the production of asparagus, cauliflower, fresh-cut herbs, peas, mustard greens and lima beans.
+There are more than 3,200 producers devoting more than 83,000 acres of Illinois farmland to specialty crops production, creating nearly \$500 million in annual sales for Illinois farmers.
+Nationally, Illinois ranks first for its pumpkin and horseradish production and ranks in the top ten for the production of asparagus, cauliflower, fresh-cut herbs, peas, mustard greens and lima beans.

-Additional information about the program can be found online at the Department's website or by contacting AGR.ISCBG@illinois.gov.
-Applications must be submitted to the Department no later than 11:59 p.m., March 24, 2024.
+Additional information about the program can be found online at the Department's website and/or by contacting AGR.ISCBG@illinois.gov.
+Again, applications must be submitted to the Department no later than 11:59 p.m., June 23, 2025.